bejasch/Webserv/README.md

 # Webserv Key Requirements Checklist

 ### Non-blocking I/O
 ✅ You have used `fcntl()` to make both the server socket and client sockets non-blocking.
 This allows the server to not block while waiting for data from clients, ensuring the server stays responsive.
+Every read or write on file descriptors is only done when triggered by the epoll instance.
+B

 ### Using `epoll()` for I/O Multiplexing
 ✅ Your server uses `epoll_wait()` to monitor multiple file descriptors, handling I/O events (readable sockets) without blocking.
 This is the equivalent of `poll()`, but using `epoll` is more efficient.